-- 1. ignorance of travel as a demand derived from activity participation decisions; - 2. focus on individual trips, ignoring the spatial and temporal interrelationship between all trips and activities comprising the individual activity pattern; - 3. misrepresentation of overall behavior as an outcome of a true choice process, rather than as defined by a range of complex constraints which delimit (or even define) choice;

-- 4. inadequate specification of the interrelationships between travel and activity participation and scheduling, including activity linkages and interpersonal constraints; - 5. misspecification of individual choice sets, resulting from the inability to establish distinct choice alternatives available to the decision maker in a constrained environment. - 6. the construction of models based strictly on the concept of utility maximization, neglecting substantial evidence relative to alternate decision strategies involving household dynamics, information levels, choice complexity, discontinuous specifications, and habit formation;
+- (1) ignorance of travel as a demand derived from activity participation decisions; - (2) a focus on individual trips, ignoring the spatial and temporal interrelationship between all trips and activities comprising an individual's activity pattern; - (3) misrepresentation of overall behavior as an outcome of a true choice process, rather than as defined by a range of complex constraints which delimit (or even define) choice; - inadequate specification of the interrelationships between travel and activity participation and scheduling, including activity linkages and interpersonal constraints; - (5) misspecification of individual choice sets, resulting from the inability to establish distinct choice alternatives available to the decision maker in a constrained environment; and - (6) the construction of models based strictly on the concept of utility maximization, neglecting substantial evidence relative to alternate decision strategies involving household dynamics, information levels, choice complexity, discontinuous specifications, and habit formation.

 These theoretical deficiencies appeared as most prominent in the inability of conventional models to adequately perform in complex policy applications, despite their acceptable performance in certain well-defined situations.
 In summary, trip-based methods do not reflect (a) the linkages between trips and activities, (b) the temporal constraints and dependencies of activity scheduling, nor (c) the underlying activity behavior that generates the trips.
-And there is little policy-sensitivity.
+Therefore, there is little policy-sensitivity.